tlwilliams895/curriculum-docs/src/guide/content.md

 ## Aside Boxes

-This page shows how to use the `<aside>` tag within your markdown to generate little labeled boxes for your Couscous site.
-There are 4 built-in options, plus a "custom" option:
+This page shows how to use the `<aside>` tag within your markdown to generate little labeled boxes for your Sphinx site.
+There are 5 built-in options, plus a "custom" option:

 ```eval_rst
 ==================  =================